muratkeremozcan/appsyncmasterclass-backend/README.md

 ```

 [10] To get the GraphQL API_URL from `CognitoUserPoolArn` we can use
 `npm i -D serverless-manifest-plugin`.
-Run the command
+Run the command `yarn sls -- manifest`.
-`npm run sls -- manifest`.
-As opposed to looking at `serverless.yml`'s `Output`,
+As opposed to looking at `serverless.yml`'s `Output`, it looks at the
-it looks at the CloudFormation stack that has been deployed.
-It outputs a
+CloudFormation stack that has been deployed.
+It outputs a succinct json at
-succinct json at `./.serverless/manifest.json`.
-We could also get the value from
+`./.serverless/manifest.json`.
+We could also get the value from there, but
-there, but that's not automated.
+that's not automated.

 Under `serverless.yml / custom` create a manifest section: